-The Compensation Committee engaged an independent executive compensation consulting firm specializing in executive and Board compensation reviews, strategic short and long-term incentive design and executive retention.
-The independent compensation firm that was selected in 2019 was Lane Caputo Compensation Inc. ("Lane Caputo").
-Lane Caputo was retained on October 8, 2019 and their mandate was to assist the Compensation Committee by providing a review of the compensation arrangements for the Company's executive management team and independent directors and recommending changes (if any) to various pay elements and/or strategies to ensure alignment with current market practices.
+In 2019, the Compensation Committee engaged an independent executive compensation consulting firm specializing in executive and Board compensation reviews, strategic short and long-term incentive design and executive retention.
+Lane Caputo Compensation Inc. ("Lane Caputo") was retained on October 8, 2019 and their mandate was to assist the Compensation Committee by providing a review of the compensation arrangements for the Company's executive management team and independent directors and recommending changes (if any) to various pay elements and/or strategies to ensure alignment with current market practices.
 Lane Caputo has also provided the Compensation Committee with benchmarking analysis of the Company's compensation practices as compared to a peer group of companies in the same industry, and of similar size and stage of development (see Comparator Group above under Compensation Discussion & Analysis).
 The Compensation Committee considers the information provided by Lane Caputo, among other factors, when making recommendations to the Board for approval.